Perry County, Tennessee: Poverty and unemployment

-As of 2021, the county was listed as an Appalachian Regional Commission distressed county, ranking it at or near the bottom of Tennessee counties in terms of poverty rate, unemployment, and income.
-Perry County ranks below the statewide average in numerous economic indicators.
+Perry County ranks below state and national averages in numerous economic indicators.
+As of 2024, Perry County was one of eight Tennessee counties listed by the Appalachian Regional Commission as a distressed county, ranking it among the bottom 10% of counties in the United States in terms of poverty rate, unemployment, and income.
 Perry County's Gini coefficient is .54, indicating a significantly higher level of income inequality than the rest of Tennessee.
 As of 2020, the gross domestic product of all industries in the county was $190 million.
 In 2019, the poverty rate in the county was estimated at 16.1%, three percent higher than the statewide average.
 The median household income was $41,034, and the per capita income was $27,970.
 Property values in the county are significantly below the statewide average.
 In 2019, the median value of owner-occupied housing was $88,100, compared to $167,200 statewide.
 The rate of owner-occupied housing however, was significantly higher at 82% versus the statewide average of 66%.
 Numerous challenges to economic expansion exist within the county, including a lack of reliable broadband internet access, no four-lane or controlled access highways, and no nearby US Department of Agriculture certified livestock meat processing.

 Perry County was severely impacted by the economic recession of 2008 and 2009.
 Unemployment reached nearly 29%, which at the time was the highest in the state of Tennessee, and the second highest in the United States.
 The high unemployment rate was due to the closure of a major automotive parts plant that employed a significant portion of the county's residents.
 Governor Phil Bredesen made Perry County a focus of his state stimulus package in an effort to lower unemployment.
 Within two years, the unemployment rate was lowered to 14%, a reduction partially attributed to the governor's subsidized employment program.
 In 2012, an auto parts supplier opened an injection molded plastics facility in a then-shuttered factory space in Linden, providing over 400 jobs to the local community and substantially relieving unemployment in the county.

 In April 2020, seasonally unadjusted unemployment peaked again at over 24%, compared to the state average of 15.6%.
 In 2020, a rubber parts manufacturer that was the largest employer in Lobelville shut down, significantly adding to the county's unemployment rate.
-As of October 2022 unemployment in Perry County was the third-highest in the state at 5.2%, behind Scott County and Bledsoe County, compared to the statewide unemployment rate of 3.5%.
+As of May 2025, Perry County's unemployment rate was 4.8%, the third highest in the state.
+This rate was 1.3% higher than the statewide average, and 1.3% to 1.8% higher than other surrounding counties.